- What's the purpose of the ICC?

 Transfer courses are initially evaluated by the Office of the Registrar when you enter the institution and a transcript is received.
 If you believe a course might meet ICC learning outcomes but it is not so designated during the initial evaluation, please complete this form to have your course reviewed.

-If you are planning to take a course at another institution in the future (e.g., during the summer) and wish to use the credit to fulfill ICC quantitative literacy, diversity, or writing intensive requirements, you must also complete the Petition for Transfer Credit form from the Office of the Registrar.
+If you are planning to take a course at another institution in the future (e.g., during the summer) and wish to use the credit to fulfill ICC requirements, you must also complete the Petition for Transfer Credit form from the Office of the Registrar.
 You are strongly encouraged to complete this form before taking the course so that you know in advance how the credits will come into the institution.

 Can I use AP or other exams or courses taken outside of Ithaca College to fulfill ICC requirements?

-Students may ask to apply credits earned at other institutions or granted on the basis of AP/IB/CLEP scores to fulfillment of the following ICC components: Academic Writing, Quantitative Literacy, Diversity, and Writing Intensive.
-Please note that expectations for each of these components vary--you'll find more information elsewhere on the ICC website.
+Students may request to apply credits earned at other institutions or granted on the basis of AP/IB/CLEP scores to fulfillment of ICC components.
+Please note that expectations for each of these components vary.
+Students are strongly encouraged to meet with a member of the Office of the ICC to discuss potential ICC fulfillment options.